 Lord Arbuthnot, Chairman of the Airey Neave Trust, commented:

 “Ever since Airey Neave’s murder in 1979 the Trust in his name has supported research into and books about terrorism, with grants, fellowships and now the Book Prize.
 We are indebted to Pool Re for their support for this prize, and also to our distinguished judges for the time they have put in to choosing, from an excellent field, a worthy winner.”

 The next Neave Prize will be in 2021.

-Click the video below to watch a conversation between Ed Butler and Audrey Kurth Cronin, the winner of this year’s Pool Re sponsored Neave Book Prize
+Watch a conversation between Ed Butler and Audrey Kurth Cronin, the winner of this year’s Pool Re sponsored Neave Book Prize.

 Winner: Power to the People: How Open Technological Innovation is Arming Tomorrow’s Terrorists” by Audrey Kurth Cronin.
 Purchase the book here.

 Shortlisted: “Information Wars: How We Lost the Global Battle Against Disinformation and What We Can Do About It” by Richard Stengel.
 Purchase the book here

 Runner Up: “Incitement: Anwar al-Awlaki’s Western Jihad” by Alexander Meleagrou-Hitchens.
 Purchase the book here.

 Shortlisted: “Home Grown: How Domestic Violence Turns Men into Terrorists” by Joan Smith.
 Purchase the book here.